Connor1031/CS2450Remote/journal.md

 I took a couple days off from hw and am now behind a lot more than I thought I would be. im doing fine with all the code stuff though

 I took a test in my discrete mathmatics class and have no idea how i did.
 I think I did alright but am hoping for an 85+. i am still behind in my servers class and finished my portion of the presentation in my 2450 class

+I have finished some flyers and computer screen ads for the honors program and am satisfied with one of them and alright with another.
+I am now just waiting for my boss to check them off or give something to change about them before pushing them to the university to post around the school.